rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
-- 2.2.0 beta_3:
-  - Change steam icon for simple collection.
-  - Remove EMERGENCY_TEXT define.
-- 2.2.0 beta_2:
-  - Fix: PID State "brewing" is correctly detected when ONLYPID=0.
-(Thanks Helge)
-  - Fix: Other minor fixes.
-- 2.2.0 beta_1:
+- 2.2.0_master:
   - Display functionality improved:
     - Replaced display lib Adafruit_SSD1306.h with U8G2.
 Direct support for SH1106_128X64 and SSD1306_128X64 via userConfig.
     - Completly new display widgets which show informations according to active PID state.
     - Support for icon collections to easily customize/share display widgets.
 Icon collection "simple" and "smiley" included.
-(TODO: sample movies)
     - Support for simple icon animations.
     - Service Status Icons are displayed if enabled in userConfig.
     - New DEFINES in userConfig.h.
 Update your config.
   - Improvement: Blynk On/Off button re-inits PID state similar to when machine power is turned on.
-  - Fix: If DISABLE_SERVICES_ON_STARTUP_ERRORS=1 then WIFI reconnect attempts are also denied.
+  - Fix: If DISABLE_SERVICES_ON_STARTUP_ERRORS=1 then WIFI reconnect attempts are also prevented.
+  - Remove define EMERGENCY_TEXT.
+  - Fix: PID State "brewing" is correctly detected when ONLYPID=0.
+(Thanks Helge)
 - 2.1.0_master:
   - Networking:
     - Huge improvements in handling unstable WIFI networks and mqtt/blynk service unavailabilities.